Internal Family Systems (IFS)

 My journey with Internal Family Systems began with my own therapy.

 I first heard about IFS when the founder, Richard Schwartz, was interviewed on a podcast I followed.
 It took me a few years before I actually decided to initiate the therapy but I became more and more curious as I started to hear more about it.
-Well, thank goodness I finally followed up on my instinct because it was and continues to be completely life-changing for me.
+Well, thank goodness I finally followed up on my instinct because it was and continues to be completely life-changing for me, and I now experience life in a very different way.

 So, what is IFS, and what makes it so effective?